General view of nave with Strainer arches.

 5. Saint Sophia’s, Moscow Road, London

-Saint Sophia became a Greek Orthodox Cathedral in 1922, when it was designated by the Oecumenical Patriarchate of Constantinople as the seat of the newly-created Diocese of Thyateira.
+Saint Sophia became a Greek Orthodox Cathedral in 1922, when the Oecumenical Patriarchate of Constantinople designated it as the seat of the newly-created Diocese of Thyateira.

 During the Second World War, Saint Sophia became the seat of the Greek government in exile, therefore becoming the cathedral of the Greek Nation.
 It sustained some bomb damage during the Blitz.